ONSdigital/aws_ips_db_terraform/README.md

-This repository creates a VPC for IPS' ECS Cluster on AWS
+This repository creates a VPC for IPS' persistent database on AWS.

 When invoking `tf apply` the following params needs to be passed in: